sigpwny/sigpwny.github.io-archive/_meetings/intro-forensics.md

 {% include single-meeting.html  %}

-### why is forensics interesting
+### Why is Forensics Interesting?

-- better at computers
+- Improve Computer Abilities
+- Improve Network Understandings
+- Extremely Important in Solving Crimes

-what jobs exist
+### what jobs exist
+- Incident Response
+- Malware Analysis
+- File Retrieval
+- Tracking/Monitoring
+- Government Agencies

-how to gain more skills
+### how to gain more skills
+- Practice Makes Perfect
+- Learning Tools Like Foremost, Wireshark, and Stegsolve
+- Learn About Networking
+- Learn Everything You Can About Files
+- Do the CTF challeges Availible for Forensics (I.E PicoCTF and [This List of CTFs](https://aboutdfir.com/challenges-ctfs/))
+- Understanding Python in Relation to Image, File, and Data Manipulation
+- Practice Steganography - Both Sides of it
+- Utilize Google and Youtube
+- Check out Router God's [Wireshark Videos](https://www.youtube.com/playlist?list=PLTIJiKI4vOA37qUl-5ztWYcCE6zpscF6j)
+- Check out Trail of Bits' [Intro to Forensics](https://trailofbits.github.io/ctf/forensics/)